gx9702/UA-TypeRepository/Core/Part4/DataTypes/X509IdentityToken/readme.md

 <!-- datatype -->
 ## X509IdentityToken
+A token representing a user identified by an X509 certificate.
 <!-- end of description -->
 The fields of the X509IdentityToken DataType are defined in the following table: